-Today Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More
+‘Today’ Show’s Hoda Kotb Adopts Baby Girl: Name Meaning And More

 A post shared by Hoda Kotb (@hodakotb) on

-Several days later, Hoda Kotb shared a precious picture on her Twitter account, announcing the arrival of her adopted baby girl.
+Several days later, Hoda Kotb shared a precious picture on her Twitter account announcing the arrival of her adopted baby girl.
 This is Hoda’s first child.

 My girl ❤❤❤ #haleyjoy pic.twitter.com/CauLYRja3e